StefanCorporation/StefanCorporation/README.md

 - 🌱 I’m currently learning Python, Django, Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abrams1234518@gmail.com
-- ⚡ Fun fact: Ai will change programmers
+- ⚡ Fun fact: AI will change programmers

 <!---
 StefanCorporation/StefanCorporation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.